- Form a Company Now!+

 In January 2008, the Internal Revenue Service held that the distinct series within a Delaware series LLC will generally be taxed as separate entities for federal income tax purposes; however, many states have not provided concrete guidance on the effect of the series distinction for state tax purposes.

 We have been creating Delaware companies since 1981, and possess the experience to allow you to take advantage of this flexible and efficient business formation.
 If you think the Delaware series LLC may be right for you, please call 800-345-2677 or email us for more details.

-We can also offer guidance if you need help creating a series LLC Operating Agreement.
-We also offer a Series LLC Operating Agreement template.
+We offer guidance if you need help understanding and creating a series LLC Operating Agreement.

 For more information on the Delaware series LLC, please read these helpful articles: